Helping teens navigate peer relationships take and teach lesson

 Facilitators will need to print one copy of the following resources for each of their Helping teens navigate peer relationships take and teach lesson participants:

-- Presentation for participants (PDF) — Handout that shows the presentation slides, with space for participants to take notes if desired.
+- Presentation for participants (PDF) — Copy of the the presentation slides, with space for participants to take notes if desired.

 - Peers, cliques, and crowds: What do they mean for my teen?
-(PDF) — Take-home handout for parents who want more background on peer relationships and tips for helping their teens effectively handle them.
+(PDF) — Background on peer relationships and tips for helping teens effectively handle them.

-- Resources for parents and teens (PDF) — List of books and website resources for parents, caregivers, and teens who want more information on peer relationships.
+- Resources for parents and teens (PDF) — Resources on peer relationships for parents, caregivers, and teens.

 - Peers and peer pressure: True or false?
 (PDF) — Quiz and answer key on the topics of teens and peer relationships.
 Participants will need a copy of the quiz only.
 Facilitators will need a copy of both the quiz and the answer key.

 - Parents, you can help!
-(PDF) — Provides advice for parents on helping their teens effectively handle peer relationships and develop skills to become healthy, independent-thinking adults.
+(PDF) — Advice for parents on helping their teens handle peer relationships and develop skills to become healthy, independent-thinking adults.
 Facilitators will also need a copy of this handout.

-- But everybody’s doin’ it — Gives parents and caregivers of teens background on the topic of handling peer relationships.
+- But everybody’s doin' it: Talking to teens about decision taking — Background on the topic of handling peer relationships.
 Part of the Teen talk fact sheet series.